-On this list, we will take a look at the best wireless gaming headsets.
-Headphones are one of the few gaming equipment that works well enough without wires.
+On this list, we will take a look at the ten best wireless gaming headsets in 2020, in no particular order.

 1. SteelSeries Arctis 7